ngokhoa1202/cs-note/programming/go/fundamentals/Function.md

 ```

 >[!Note]
->Function type is similar to a class.
-Function value is like an instance of that class.
+>Function value is a first-class function.
+Function type is the type of that first-class function.

 - Anonymous function is also supported.
 ```Go title='Anonymous function'